Joseph M. Demko School

-Joseph M. Demko School is a dual-track elementary-junior high school in the new Jensen lakes neighborhood in St. Albert, Alberta, Canada.
-The school is a member of St. Albert Public Schools, its parent school district.
+Joseph M. Demko School is a dual-track elementary-junior high school in the Jensen Lakes neighborhood in St. Albert, Alberta, Canada.
+The school is a member of St. Albert Public Schools.
 The school is named after Joseph Demko, a former teacher and superintendent of the district.

 Programs

-Joseph M. Demko school is a dual-track school, offering courses through both the English and Logos Christian programs.
+Joseph M. Demko School is a dual-track school, offering courses through both the English and Logos Christian programs.

 English

 The English program is available to students wishing to take their core courses in English.
 It encourages students to take an active role in their community, and promotes building relationships and working together.

 Logos

 Logos is a Christian program offered within the public school system.
 Its curriculum is bible based, and offers to its students a "spiritually nurturing, intellectually challenging and disciplined environment."
 When Joseph M. Demko school opened, it began to host all students in the district who were enrolled in this program.